 Employment & Application Information

-These are year-round, live-on, administrative positions.
-In addition to the college’s excellent benefits package, each Area Coordinator is provided with a furnished apartment adjacent to campus, as well as a meal plan during academic periods.
+This is a year-round, live-on, administrative position.
+In addition to the college's excellent benefits package, each Area Coordinator is provided with a furnished apartment adjacent to campus, as well as a meal plan during academic periods.
 Pay range is from $40,000 to $47,000 commensurate with experience.
-Job band 3-A. Please visit https://staff-careers.williams.edu/ to apply.
+Job band 3-A. Please visit https://staff-careers.williams.edu/

-Office space, shared with student residential leaders, is provided within the correlated residential area; standard office hours are Monday - Friday 1pm - 8pm, some flexibility and additional hours will be required for central office meetings, programming, etc., and hours may change during academic break periods.
+Office space is provided within the Office of Campus Life office suite; standard office hours are Monday - Friday 1pm - 8pm, some flexibility and additional hours will be required for central office meetings, programming, etc., and hours may change during academic break periods.
 There will be overtime needed at certain points throughout the year, including evenings & weekends.

 Conditions of Employment